rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-afternoon-ddrad-stacks.md

 	process_radtags -p . -b ./barcodes_pool1.txt -o ./demultiplexing-test -c -q -r -D --inline_index --renz_1 sphI --renz_2 mspI -i gzfastq

+What do our demultiplexed files look like...?

+LEt's make a directory of the "removed" files and move them there:

+	mkdir bad_rads
+	mv *rem*

 Genotyping in stacks
 ----